mborges-pivotal/ocpvmware4.2/README.md

 > IP address.
 The recommended minimum of 16 portable IP addresses is determined by:
 > 1 helper node + 1 boot node + 3 control-plane nodes + 3 worker nodes = 8 nodes
 > IC4G reserves 4 IP addresses out of every portable IP subnet.
 Therefore 8 + 4 = 12.
-> The extra four IP addresses are for having a cushion.
-The extra IP addresses are available
-> for additional worker nodes This installation provisioned the vCenter on the same
+> The extra IP addresses are available for additional worker nodes This installation
-> portable IP subnet, thus a total of 9 IP addresses are used.
+> provisioned the vCenter on the same portable IP subnet, thus a total of 9 IP addresses are used.

 ## 	Architecture Diagram
 ![OCP 4.1 Architect on IC4G](images/ocp_vmware_architecture.png)